Search results for “Transactions”: 106

 Is the cashback I receive from Exness subject to taxation?

 Yes, cashback received from Exness is subject to taxation.
-Please note that Exness is currently running a special promotion offering cashback and luxurious prizes to Premier members.
+Please note that Exness is currently running a special promotion offering cashback and luxury prizes to Premier members.
 If you receive cashback, please be sure to include it in your tax return.

 Read more